wp-insider/simple-membership/simple-membership/readme.txt

 * Customize the password reset email for members.
 * Use Google reCAPTCHA on your member registration form.
 * The login and registration widgets will be responsive if you are using a responsive theme.
+* Ability to restrict the commenting feature on your site to your members only.
 * Front-end member registration page.
 * Front-end member profiles.
 * Front-end member login page.